openresty/openresty-devel-utils/README.md

 ```

 Replace the placeholder `/path/to/` with the real path in your system.
 You'd better put this line
-to your `~/.bashrc` file so that you can always have it.
+in your `~/.bashrc` file so that you can always have it.

 Usually, we have a `util/build.sh` shell script in each of the NGINX C module project's source
-tree, as in
+tree, as in:

 https://github.com/openresty/lua-nginx-module/blob/master/util/build.sh

 And then we create a local shell script, usually called something like `build13`
-(the number `13` means nginx 1.13.x) which contains the following content:
+(the number `13` means nginx 1.13.x) which contains the following:

 ```bash
 #!/usr/bin/env bash